comprna/ORQAS/README.md

 	* [Stable Marriage Algorithm for orthologous isoform pairs](#stable-marriage-algorithm-for-orthologous-isoform-pairs)

-This software was described and applied to multiple datasets in [(Reixachs-Sole et al. 2019)](https://www.biorxiv.org/content/10.1101/582031v2).
+This software was described and applied to multiple datasets in [(Reixachs-Sole et al. Nat.
+Commun.
+2020)](https://www.nature.com/articles/s41467-020-15634-w).
 No non-standard hardware is required to run these analyses.
 All analyses were run on workstations running Unix.
 The software is distributed under the MIT license.

 ## Overview